-Facebook Say It’s Developing A Tool To Read Your Brain
+Facebook Said It’s Developing A Tool To Read Your Brain

 Facebook told employees on Tuesday that it’s developing a tool to summarize news articles so users won’t have to read them.
 It also laid out early plans for a neural sensor to detect people’s thoughts and translate them into action.

-Those announcements and product demos were part of an end-of-year, company-wide meeting at the social networking giant, whose year has been pockmarked by controversy, employee discontent, and multiple state and federal antitrust lawsuits.
+Those announcements and product demos were part of an end-of-year, companywide meeting at the social networking giant, whose year has been pockmarked by controversy, employee discontent, and multiple state and federal antitrust lawsuits.
 BuzzFeed News obtained audio of the meeting, which was not public but was broadcast virtually to thousands of employees.

-Led by CEO Mark Zuckerberg, the meeting featured a slew of pre-recorded company executives, some of whom called 2020 a trying year as the company weathered a global pandemic and the backlash of the police killings of George Floyd, Breonna Taylor, and other Black Americans.
+Led by CEO Mark Zuckerberg, the meeting featured a slew of prerecorded company executives, some of whom called 2020 a trying year as the company weathered a global pandemic and the backlash of the police killings of George Floyd, Breonna Taylor, and other Black Americans.

 Despite the turmoil, the company’s leaders said the social networking company has moved forward, adding some 20,000 new workers this year.
 With more people around the world at home, the company has experienced record usage, said Facebook Chief Technology Officer Mike Schroepfer.
 Traffic throughout March was akin to New Year’s Day, typically Facebook’s busiest period of the year, he added.